mmaquer2/Rec-League-app/README.md

 ## Firebase set up:

-- To deploy the application on your own first you will need to create a google firebase account, and enable email authentication
+- To deploy the application on your own first you will need to create a Google firebase account, and enable email authentication
 - in the example-firebase.config.js file, insert your assignment keys provided by the firebase console
 - within the firebase console, under authentication create a first user